Painting contractors in

 Do I need a license to paint houses in Salisbury, MD?

-Yes, Maryland requires a Home Improvement Contractor License for any painting job over $500.
-You must pass an exam, provide financial statements, and maintain a $50,000 surety bond according to Maryland DLLR requirements.
+Yes, Maryland requires a Home Improvement Contractor License (MHIC) for any painting project over $500.
+You must pass the business law exam, provide financial documentation, and maintain a $50,000 surety bond.
+Source: Maryland Home Improvement Commission.

 Painting contractors in Salisbury